Virginia voter guide: What to know about casting a ballot in June primary election - WTOP News

-Early voting starts this week for Virginia’s primary election to select the candidates who will be on the ballot in November when the state elects a new governor and other power-yielding leaders.
+Polls are open for early voting in Virginia’s primary election to select the candidates who will be on the ballot in November, when the state elects a new governor and other power-yielding leaders.

 Races in the June primary include nominees for the statewide offices of attorney general and lieutenant governor.
 Some voters will also be nominating candidates to run for the Virginia House of Delegates.